 Circumstances may demand you to find value from a range.
-Finding, retrieving are common operations in Excel.
-Today we will show you how to find value in range.
-For this session, we are using Excel 2019 (a bit of Excel 365), feel free to use your preferred version.
+Finding, and retrieving are common operations in Excel.
+Today we will show you how to find value in a range in Excel with 3 Quick methods.
+Later, also learn to find and return value in a range as well.

 You are welcome to download the practice workbook from the link below.